What is a Customer Web App? 6 Benefits of Using a Web-Based Restaurant App

 As mentioned already, progressive web apps are much faster and cheaper to build than native mobile apps.
 However, building a web app does still require the skills of a developer, which not everyone has.
 Even if you use a progressive web app builder, creating a high-quality app can be tricky, which is why the best solution for most restaurateurs is to use a ready-made solution like TouchBistro’s CWA.

 TouchBistro’s CWA is a fully customizable web app solution available to all TouchBistro Loyalty and TouchBistro Digital Gift Card customers.
 When you begin using TouchBistro’s CWA in your venue, you have the ability to add your own logo, colors, and branding to the app to ensure it integrates seamlessly with your own marketing materials and decor.
-You can then set up and deploy your CWA directly from the Loyalty Portal, with no need to contact the TouchBistro support team.
+You can then set up and deploy your CWA directly from the Guest Engagement section in Cloud, with no need to contact the TouchBistro support team.

-After the initial setup process is complete, managing your CWA can be done easily and independently, with all operations centralized within the portal.
+After the initial setup process is complete, managing your CWA can be done easily and independently, with all operations centralized within Cloud.
 And if you use TouchBistro Marketing, you can easily update your app with the latest offers, create tailored promotions, and communicate directly with your app users through email or in-app messaging.

 Once you’ve got your web app up and running, the final step is making sure customers know about it and remember to use it.
 Here are six easy tips for promoting your web-based restaurant app: